maflcko/b-c-gui-translations-review/reviews/fr.md

         <translation>&amp;Principales</translation>

 ERR
-The translation "Principales" is incorrect for "Main" in this context.
-"Principales" is the plural form of "principal", and it doesn't match the likely intended singular menu/section "Main".
-The correct translation should be "Principal" or, commonly in Bitcoin wallet UIs, "Accueil" ("Home" or "Main").

-Also, the ampersand for the shortcut key is preserved, which is correct.
+"Principales" is incorrect (plural feminine) for the menu/tab label "Main".
+It should be singular masculine in this context.

 Correct translation:
-&amp;Principal
-or
-&amp;Accueil
+&Principal
 ```

 <!-- cache_translation_check_fr_ccdae3ff5c2404764a36cc86c5a9fc76670ed6e580639f0c17021e9c4f585694 -->